jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 For specific breakdown of breakdown of updated components, refer to CHANGELOG.md

 * oc\_erchef
   * Cookbook caching is now available.
-It is off by default - see chef-server.rb tunables below for information on how to enable this.
+It is off by default - see cinc-server.rb tunables below for information on how to enable this.
   * Keys API support to list client and user keys.
 (See API Changes, below.)
   * Policyfile initial API support.
 (See API Changes, below.)